OttawaNerdCorp/blog/bizdev/bizdev.md

 2. Searching on Google, both for exact matches and just as keywords (`"ottawa nerd corp"` and `ottawa nerd corp`)
 3. Searching in the [Ontario Business Registry](https://www.ontario.ca/page/ontario-business-registry)

-Ideally perhaps this kind of search should include [Nuans](https://ised-isde.canada.ca/site/nuans-corporate-name-trademark-reports/en) report but it didn't seem worth it at the time—I was already planning to incorporate by that point, which includes a Nuans search in the process.
+Perhaps the search should have included a [Nuans](https://ised-isde.canada.ca/site/nuans-corporate-name-trademark-reports/en) report but it didn't seem worth it at the time.
+I was already planning to incorporate by that point—a  Nuans search is included in the process.

 One very important thing I neglected to consider was whether the business name was *legal*.